nanos/FediFetcher-docs/Running-FediFetcher-as-a-GitHub-Action.md

 >
 > Keep in mind that [the schedule event can be delayed during periods of high loads of GitHub Actions workflow runs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).

-For other options of running FediFetcher see the [README file](../README.md).